Code-Institute-Submissions/moscarellar-ci-5/README.md

 ## Wireframes

-Please, find the first version of our Wireframes.
+Please, find the first version of my Wireframes.
 I did use this initial Wireframes for reference.
 Done with [Balsamiq](https://balsamiq.com).

 <details><summary><b>Wireframes - Feed</b></summary>